Skip to Content

 Don't miss the Disneyland Paris parade.
 Image of the Disneyland Paris Christmas parade featuring Mickey and Minnie Mouse

-It is quite popular, so you want to stake out your spot early if you want a front row view.
-If you’re okay with a less than perfect sight line, you can show up 10 minutes before the parade.
+It is quite popular, so you want to stake out your spot early if you want a front-row view.
+If you’re okay with a less-than-perfect sight line, you can show up 10 minutes before the parade.

 There are always spots available at the beginning and end of the parade route.
 They don’t have the best views or backdrop, but you still get to enjoy the parade.